mekkim/innersourcecommons.org-wiki/Overcome-Acquisition-based-Siloes.md

 Inefficient/Duplicative development across teams because they are siloed

 ## Forces
-Used to different tools and reluctant to change.
+- Used to different tools and reluctant to change.
-Competing middle managers.
+- Competing middle managers
-Politics and egos.
+- Politics and egos
-Lack of awareness.
+- Lack of awareness
-Lack of flexibility.
+- Lack of flexibility.
+- Bi-directional fear/Lack of trust
+- Fear of losing one's job
+- Fear of loss of control
-Fear of loss of identity
+- Fear of loss of identity
+- Rigid timelines
+- Resource constraints to provide for overhead

 ## Sketch (optional)